susannabottelli/simple_bank_algorithm/README.md

 # Simple bank Java algorithm (beginner)
-A simple Java algorithm for beginners to solve bank deposit and withdrawal.
+A beginner's algorithm in Java SE to solve bank deposit and withdrawal.